-- A CSElement asset is an element. - A SiteEntry asset is the name of a page or a pagelet. - A Template asset is both an element and a page or pagelet.
+- A CSElement asset is an element. - A SiteEntry asset is the name of a page or a pagelet. - A Template asset is both an element and a page or pagelet that renders an asset.

 Elements, Pagelets, and Caching

 Pages and pagelets are cacheable.
 They have cache criteria set for them that determines whether they are cached and, if so, for how long.